hairetikos/np2debug/README.md

 What's still missing:
 * assembly modification by actually writing assembly mnemonics

-As Xnp2 (and, most importantly, its debugging features already present) doesn't come with a cross-platform method for GUI coding, these extended features are currently *exclusive to the Win9x build*.
+Since all these features were build on top of the previously existing Win9x code, they are currently *exclusive to the Win9x version*.
 After all that refactoring, it probably doesn't even build on Linux anymore…

 This is, and probably ever will be, only tested against the Touhou Project games 01-05.
 While it is fully compatible with them, both the debugging functions and the rather outdated code base make it **noticeably laggier** (on average about 10 fps slower) than the recommended [fmgen build](http://www.shrinemaiden.org/forum/index.php?topic=11117.0).
 Thus, this edition is not what you're looking for if you want to actually *play* the games.